 2m Slim Jim portable antenna for SOTA activations

-The success of 2m HT contacts will generally be based on the quality of the HT antenna, which in most cases is a base loaded 1/4 wave.
+The success of 2m HT contact will generally be based on the quality of the HT antenna, which in most cases is a base loaded 1/4 wave.
 So how do you improve the quality of your signal when using a HT?
-You can buy expensive after-market products based on a 19 inch 1/4 wave antenna or you can make your own antenna.
+Well, you can buy expensive after-market products based on a 19 inch 1/4 wave antenna or you can make your own antenna.
 If you chose to make your own antenna there are factors you should consider such as polarisation, durability, mounting arrangements and storage.

 Enter the design frequency (I chose 145.00 MHz as I want the ability to work 144.200 SSB and 146.500 FM) and select calculate.
 John has used a default spacing of 45 mm between the two parallel wires.

 In my case the antenna dimensions using 450 ladder line with a spacing of 21 mm are as follows: